artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

    more information about installation methods, please see :ref:`installation`.

-1. Clone the `archivematica-devtools`_ repository into your Archivematica source repository.
+1. Clone the `archivematica-devtools`_ repository into your Archivematica source repository and follow the installation instructions found within the repository.
 On Ubuntu or CentOS, clone the repository to `/opt/archivematica`.
 On vagrant, clone the repository to `/vagrant/src/`.
+   You should be able to access the devtools by running the `am` command.

 2. Navigate to the Archivematica MCP Client directory and start the mcp-rpc-cli.